streaming-university/draft-gurel-moq-track-switching/draft-gurel-moq-track-switching.md

   Subscribe Parameters (..) ...
 }
 ~~~
-{: #moq-transport-subscribe-format title="MOQT SUBSCRIBE Message"}
+{: #moq-transport-subscribe-format title="MOQT SUBSCRIBE message."}

-It is noted that the existing SUBSCRIBE message that the subscriber transmits to the relay only contains information of current track and does not indicate that the client is switching to a new track for the same media content.
+Existing SUBSCRIBE message that the subscriber transmits to the relay only contains information of the current track and does not indicate that the client is switching to a new track for the same media content.
 Therefore, when receiving a SUBSCRIBE message from the subscriber for switching to the new track, the relay may download and transmit both the new track and the old track of the same media content, which can create a bitrate spike and in turn can aggravate an already congested link.
 Additionally, the player/client application on the subscriber will have to process (e.g., parse and decode) the same media content in overlapping times, which is a waste of computational power.

-## Solution 1 (altTrackGroup)
+### Solution 1 (altTrackGroup)

 A new parameter altTrackGroup can be added to every SUBSCRIBE message. altTrackGroup is the identifier for a group of alternative tracks within the scope of a track namespace.
 The value of the altTrackGroup identifier may be the same as the altGroup identifier used in the catalog or a different one.
 An example of a SUBSCRIBE message that includes the identifier altTrackGroup is shown below.